St Stephen's Church, Pamphill: History

-John de Lacy was one of twenty-five barons charged with overseeing the observance of the Magna Carta (1215).
+John de Lacy was one of twenty-five barons charged with overseeing the observance of Magna Carta (1215).
 In 1230, he was given the manor of Kingston Lacy.
 He paid for a new church for one of the villages in his domain and in 1236 a church dedicated to St Stephen was constructed after seven years in the building process.
 It survived until the sixteenth century but by 1573 had been allowed to decay to such an extent that it was beyond repair and abandoned.

 The current church was built with a financial bequest of £5,000 from Walter Ralph Bankes and lies in the grounds of Kingston Lacy House, now a National Trust property, near Pamphill.
 It was eventually completed in 1907 as a memorial to Walter Ralph Bankes.
 The church was constructed under the leadership of his wife Henrietta Bankes and his son Sir Walter Ralph Bankes the second.